 A hereditary chief and master carver from the Kwakwa̱ka̱ʼwakw First Nation, Beau Dick was one of the most prominent and influential First Nations artists before his untimely passing in March 2017.
-His powerful sculptures, firmly rooted in the ceremonial culture of his ancestors, bridged the worlds of contemporary art, political activism and the potlatch traditions of the First Peoples of the Pacific North West.
+His powerful sculptures, firmly rooted in the ceremonial culture of his ancestors, bridge the worlds of contemporary art, the potlatch traditions of the First Peoples of the Pacific North West and environmental activism.

 Speaker: John Cussans is an artist, arts educator and writer working across the fields of contemporary art, cultural history and critical art theory.
 His work explores the legacies of colonialism, psychoanalysis and surrealism in art, cinema and popular culture from ethnographic, science fictional and social psychology perspectives.
 He has written and taught on Western constructions of the alien, inhuman and primitive and their subversions in art, anti-psychiatry and philosophy, with a specific focus on the cultures of British Columbia and Haiti.
 He is a member of SMRU (Social Morphologies Research Unit) a collaboration between artists and anthropologists based at University College London.